Tomas-Kuchta-FPV/Open-ESPilot/README.md

 # Open-ESPilot

 This is a community-driven hardware project focused on creating an open and accessible Flight Controller (FC).
-With the main focus on being on low-cost, availability and hackability!
+The main focus is on being low-cost, availability, hackability and openness!

-Most of the Ardupilot FCs on the market are released by qite a huge brands aren't OS and they cost a lot.
+Most of the Ardupilot FCs on the market are released by quite a huge brands that aren't OS and they cost a lot.
-Thats why I've started this project to make a Open source and low-cost FC with the comunity.
+That's why I've started this project to make an open-source and low-cost FC with the community.

-The target firmware being [ArduPilot](https://ardupilot.org/), which is a powerfull open-source autopilot system.
+The target firmware is [ArduPilot](https://ardupilot.org/), which is a powerful open-source autopilot system.

 ## Core Design Ideas
 - *Dev board meets flight controller* hybrid
 - Keep it budget-friendly
 - Readily available components
-- Hackability so you can hack on your own features
+- Hackability so you can hack on your features
 - ❤️ Designed with care by and for the community

 ## What are the goals
-The main one being a reference platform for devs and hackers.
-Then we can then move to a product for the wider public.
+The main one is a reference platform for devs and hackers.
+Then we can move to a product for the wider public.

-With the main focus on Hackability and Openness there are endless possibilities for creativity!
+With the focus being on Hackability and Openness, there are endless possibilities for creativity!
-Here are few ideas:
+Here are a few ideas:
- - Prototyping and experimetation
+ - Prototyping and experimentation
  - A low-cost alternative for those priced out of commercial FCs
  - Teaching control theory and autonomous systems in schools

 ## Why did I make it
-I have a lot of experience with FPV drones running betaflight.
+I have a lot of experience with FPV drones running Betaflight.

-Then I started playing with ESP32 based ardupilot for almost three years.
-All of then was for a competetion called Robotem Rovne.
+Then I started playing with the ESP32-based ArduPilot for almost three years.
+All of them were for a competition called Robotem Rovne.
- - First one being an autonomous rover which was breadboarded together.
-As with any other breadboard project the wires were loose, they didn't make contact and the were faling off.
+ - The first one is an autonomous rover which was breadboarded together.
+As with any other breadboard project, the wires were loose, they didn't make contact, and they were falling off.
- - Then I made a seccond rover with a FC soldered on a proto board.
+ - Then I made a second rover with an FC soldered on a proto board.
 Which worked wonderfully!
- - Then I tried to make a PCB with brushed motor controller.
+ - Then I tried to make a PCB with a brushed motor controller.
 Not going to talk about this one.
-Didn't go to plan. :(
+Didn't go as planned. :(
- - After that I've bought a SpeedyBee f405 WING FC and mounted it to a RC car.
+ - After that, I've bought a SpeedyBee f405 WING FC and mounted it to an RC car.
 This is my Ardupilot learning platform.

-And we are here as the SB FC sparked an idea to make a ESP32 Flight Controller into a universal PCB.
-Which wasn't done a lot.
+And now we are here. ...

-OH it seems like a Microsoft release cycle.
-Hope that this project won't end in disaster.
+That was when I had the idea of making an ESP32 Flight Controller.

 ## Future development
-This is the first FC I made with the help of the comunity so huge thanks to *everyone*. ♥️
+This is the first FC I made with the help of the community, so huge thanks to *everyone*. ♥️

 ### Ideas for future
- - modular system (eg. ELRS, GPS modules)
+ - modular system (eg, ELRS, GPS modules)
  - 30x30 FC for FPV drones.
-Thats harder as there are plenty of great cheap FCs
+That's harder as there are plenty of great cheap FCs

 ## Project Status
-**I have the PCB made and now I need to order everything and test it!**
+**I have the PCB made, and now I need to order everything and test it!**
 | PCB                                                                                                           | Render                                                                                          |
 | ------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |
 | ![PCB Screenshot Front](https://github.com/Tomas-Kuchta-FPV/Open-ESPilot/blob/main/Images/PCB_Screenshot.png) | ![PCB Render](https://github.com/Tomas-Kuchta-FPV/Open-ESPilot/blob/main/Images/PCB_Render.png) |